pewi21/SaveGuard-Pro/SUPPORT.md

 ## AutoSave is slowing down Photoshop

-If saving a large document takes several seconds, running AutoSave on a short interval can cause Photoshop to feel sluggish.
+AutoSave is designed primarily for lightweight, frequently-saved documents in workflows where changes need to appear in another application as quickly as possible (e.g. a texture live-reloaded by a 3D viewport or a file watched by a web browser).
+For large or complex documents — high resolution, many Smart Objects, many layers — saves can take several seconds, and a short check interval will noticeably impact editing comfort.

+If you are using AutoSave mainly for data protection rather than live-preview, consider switching to **AutoBackup**, which is designed for larger files and longer intervals and does not affect your editing rhythm.

+If you want to keep using AutoSave on a large document, the recommendations below apply.

 **Recommended fix: Enable Smart Delay**

 Smart Delay is enabled by default.
+Its primary role is to enforce a minimum safe interval floor: it raises the interval when saves are taking too long, ensuring that saving stays below ~25% of the cycle time.
+It never lowers the interval below what you have manually set — you can always increase the interval further yourself if needed.

-It monitors actual save duration and automatically increases the interval so that saving does not consume more than ~25% of the cycle time.
-For example, if a save takes 4 seconds, the interval is raised so Photoshop has plenty of time between saves.
+For example, if a save takes 4 seconds, Smart Delay raises the interval so Photoshop has plenty of time between saves.
+If you then manually set a higher interval, Smart Delay will respect that and not override it downward.

 If you disabled Smart Delay:
 1. Open AutoSave settings